Sherlock Holmes: A Game of Shadows: Plot

-In 1891, Irene Adler delivers a package to Dr. Hoffmanstahl, payment for completing a recent surgery, while Hoffmanstahl hands Adler a letter.
-Hoffmanstahl opens the package, triggering a bomb that is prevented from detonating by Sherlock Holmes.
-Holmes takes the letter while Adler and Hoffmanstahl escape.
-Hoffmanstahl is assassinated by Moriarty's henchman, Sebastian Moran.
-Adler meets with Professor Moriarty to explain the events, but Moriarty, deeming her compromised, poisons and kills her.
+In 1891, a series of bombings blamed on political radicals bring France and Germany to the brink of war.
+Detective Sherlock Holmes narrowly intercepts one such bomb instead intended for expert surgeon Dr. Hoffmanstahl and Holmes' former lover Irene Adler.
+Holmes explains the true culprit to be Adler and Hoffmanstahl's employer, Professor James Moriarty, who has the two assassinated after they flee the scene.
+Holmes discloses to his friend, Dr. John Watson, that he has connected seemingly unrelated murders, terrorist attacks, and business acquisitions to Moriarty.

-Holmes discloses to Dr. Watson at 221B Baker Street that he is investigating seemingly unrelated murders, terrorist attacks and business acquisitions that he has connected to Moriarty.
-After meeting with his brother Mycroft at Watson's bachelor party, Holmes meets with Gypsy fortune-teller Madame Simza, the intended recipient of the letter he took from Adler, sent by her brother René.
-Holmes defeats an assassin sent to kill Simza and she departs.
+After meeting with his brother Mycroft at Watson's bachelor party, Holmes meets with Romani fortune-teller Madame Simza, the intended recipient of the letter he took from Adler, sent by her brother René.
+He defeats an assassin sent to kill her, but she flees.

 After the wedding of Watson and Mary Morstan, Holmes meets Moriarty for the first time.
-Moriarty taunts Holmes about murdering Adler, and that he will kill Watson and Mary due to Holmes' interference, with Holmes vowing to defeat him.
+Moriarty taunts him about murdering Adler and threatens to kill Watson and Mary due to Holmes' interference, while the detective vows to defeat him.

-Moriarty's men attack Watson and Mary on a train to their honeymoon to Brighton.
+Moriarty's men ambush Watson and Mary on a train to their honeymoon in Brighton.
 Holmes throws Mary from the train into a river, where she is rescued by Mycroft.
 After defeating Moriarty's men, Holmes and Watson travel to Paris and locate Simza.
-Holmes tells Simza that she has been targeted because René is working for Moriarty and may have told her his plans.
-Simza takes the pair to the headquarters of an anarchist group to which she and René belonged; the anarchists have been forced to plant bombs for Moriarty.
-The trio follow Holmes' deduction that the bomb is in the Paris Opera.
-However, the bomb is in a nearby hotel; its explosion kills a number of businessmen.
-The bomb was a cover for the assassination of Alfred Meinhard by Moran.

-Meinhard's death grants Moriarty ownership of Meinhard's arms factory in Germany.
-Holmes spies on Moriarty, learning he is travelling to Germany.
-The trio follow him there.
+Holmes tells her she has been targeted because René is working for Moriarty and may have told her his plans.

+Simza takes the pair to the headquarters of an anarchist group to which she and René belonged, and which has been forced to plant bombs for Moriarty.
+The trio follows Holmes' deduction that the bomb is in the Paris Opera.
+It is actually in a nearby hotel, where it kills several businessmen – a cover-up for the assassination of Alfred Meinhard by Sebastian Moran, expert sharpshooter and henchman to Moriarty.
+Meinhard's death grants Moriarty ownership of the former's arms factory in Heilbronn.

+The trio follow Moriarty to Germany.
 At the factory, Moriarty captures, interrogates, and tortures Holmes while Watson fights Moran.
-Holmes spells out Moriarty's plot, revealing that the Professor acquired shares in multiple war profiteering companies and intends to instigate a major world war to make himself a fortune.
-Watson uses the cannon he was hiding behind to destroy the watchtower in which Moran is concealed.
+Holmes spells out Moriarty's plot, revealing that the Professor acquired shares in multiple war profiteering companies and intends to instigate a world war to make himself a fortune.

+Watson uses a cannon to destroy the watchtower in which Moran is concealed.
 The structure collapses into the warehouse where Moriarty is holding Holmes captive.
-Watson, Simza, and an injured Holmes reunite and Holmes deduces that Moriarty's final target will be a peace summit in Switzerland, creating an international incident.
-At the summit, Holmes deduces that René is the assassin and is disguised as one of the ambassadors, having been given radical reconstructive surgery by Hoffmanstahl.
+Watson, Simza, and Holmes soon escape.
+Once out of the factory, Holmes deduces that Moriarty's final goal will be to create an international incident at a peace summit in Switzerland.
+At the summit, Holmes deduces that René is the assassin disguised as one of the ambassadors, having been given radical reconstructive surgery by Hoffmanstahl.